fossabot/ecr-repo-creator/README.md

 # ecr-repo-creator

-Small tool to create AWS ECR repository if missing.
+Small tool to create AWS ECR repository if missing, static build to have no dependencies.

+There is also an example of Gitlab CI component that using it in [glci-example](./glci-example) ;-)

 ## Usage